aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 Your CSV files can **start with a header** describing the columns, so they are more readable by humans.
 In this case, you need to configure the import to **skip these lines** using the [controller/jobs/product/import/csv/skip-lines](../config/controller-jobs/product-import.md#skip-lines) configuration.

-For additional tuning of the CSV import, the [controller/common/product/import/csv/max-size](../config/controller-jobs/product-import.md#max-size) setting can help you to speed up the import or to reduce the memory consumption of the importer.
+For additional tuning of the CSV import, the [controller/jobs/product/import/csv/max-size](../config/controller-jobs/product-import.md#max-size) setting can help you to speed up the import or to reduce the memory consumption of the importer.
 If you set the number of CSV lines processed in one chunk higher, it will save some database queries at the cost of more memory required to cache the result sets.
 Similarly, lower values will result in more database queries but also to less allocated memory, which is useful if you have a hard memory limit.

-!!! note
-    If you are using TYPO3, you have to put all configuration into the TSConfig field of the appropriate scheduler task.
-For all other frameworks, the settings must be added to the configuration file.

-!!! tip
-    If something goes wrong or for the progress status when importing big files, messages will be written to the "madmin_log" table in your database.
-You can see them in the "Log" panel located in the extended left navigation bar of the administration interface.

 # Test import